-The focal length is the range of the lens you put on your camera, and it is expressed in millimeters.
+The focal length in the range of the lens you put on your camera is expressed in millimeters.

 The mathematical formula to obtain the focal length is the following one:

-In this equation, H represents the hyperfocal distance, F is the focal length of the target, f is called the aperture of the diaphragm, and d is the diameter of the circle of confusion.
+In this equation, H represents the hyperfocal distance, F is the focal length of the target, f is called the diaphragm’s aperture, and d is the diameter of the circle of confusion.

 Perhaps these mathematical calculations are confusing and not very practical when you go out to take a picture, but you should not worry; on the web, there are available equivalence tables with the most various parameters and the most used brands of the market.

-Having the distance value, the next step is to focus an element at that distance.
-By focusing this distance, you will be able to give sharpness to what is in first, to the point that the focal point and the aperture used to allow it.
+Having the distance value, the next step is to focus on an element at that distance.
+By focusing on this distance, you will be able to give sharpness to what is in first, to the point that the focal point and the aperture are used.

-With this, you will get not only to focus the maximum of the landscape area, but you will also achieve better sharpness.
+With this, you will not only focus on the maximum of the landscape area, but you will also achieve better sharpness.

 Some applications can do this calculation for you quickly and easily.
-You just have to enter the parameters you have at the moment, as well as the camera brand, and that way, you will get the hyperfocal distance you need.
+You have to enter the parameters you have at the moment and the camera brand, and that way, you will get the hyperfocal distance you need.